 Educating the community on Golden’s sustainability initiatives and resources is a key component in creating a Greener Golden.
 We encourage community members to actively take part in sustainability as a public value that supports cultural, economic and environmental health for all citizens.
 Our goal is to create effective, ongoing two-way communication that informs, educates and inspires community involvement in city-wide sustainability efforts.

-Sustainability Email List: Passionate about sustainability?
-Sign up here, to receive email updates on ways to share ideas, participate in projects, and contribute your knowledge to Golden’s Sustainability Initiative.
+Passionate about sustainability?
+Sign up for the Sustainability Email List, to receive email updates on ways to share ideas, participate in projects, and contribute your knowledge to Golden’s Sustainability Initiative.

 Golden High School Environment Club

 The GHS Environment Club is a group of students working towards making the school and golden community more sustainable and environmentally friendly.

 To evaluate new sustainable technologies for Golden’s projects and programs, the City of Golden often turns to the Colorado School of Mines undergraduate seniors for their assistance Under the guidance of City staff and technical advisors, teams of students will spend their academic semester or year researching and designing systems meant to help the City achieve their energy, water and waste goals.
 The teams play an important role in proving the feasibility of their projects and in creating educational material for the public.